What is Payday Super?

 Planning ahead

-There are steps Sybiz Visipay users can take now ahead of Payday Super to prepare for its future implementation:
+There are steps Sybiz Visipay users can take now ahead of Payday Super to prepare for its implementation:

 • Review pay items director's fees, and bonus and commission pay items regarding the applicability of super and Qualifying Earnings.
-Any pay items that are not Qualifying Earnings but you wish to pay extra super upon should have their Qualifying Earnings flags unchecked.
+Any pay items that are not Qualifying Earnings but you choose to pay extra super upon should have their Qualifying Earnings flags unchecked.

 • Make plans now to move away from the Small Business Superannuation Clearing House, which will cease operation on 1 July 2026.

 • Out-of-cycle or ad-hoc pays have the same reporting treatment under Payday Super as they do under STP - that is they can be reported as part of your next normal pay cycle.
+The exception to this is termination pays.

 • Ensure you have the ability to complete Member Verification Requests for new employees and employees who change super funds (our onboarding solution will support MVR).
 Further solutions will become available during 2026/27.